MJeorrett/Estimatey/README.md

     - Warning when PR open for too long.

 ## Completed features
+- :white_check_mark: Write service to sync logged time from Float.
+    - :white_check_mark: Basic implementation fetch all every time.
+    - :white_check_mark: Persist historic data - after say a month we can assume that logged time won't change or maybe we can read the `locked` parameter.
+We need to do this so we aren't fetching an every growing list of time logs and / or hit the 200 per page limit which means we would have to do paginated fetching.
+Will also need to support syncing historic data for a newly hooked up project with lots of logged time - this could be tricky...
 - :white_check_mark: Write service to sync work items from DevOps including features, user stories, tasks and their tags.
 - :white_check_mark: Write service to sync work item relationships from DevOps.
 - :white_check_mark: Make deleting more robust by storing last revised date and then only marking deleted if deleted date is after last revised date.
 NOTE: Turns out I don't think we need this as delete runs after update.
 Lets see how we go and tweak if necessary.